Ramzina/Border-Officer/README.md

 To make Border officer function in your server how you would expect, there are a couple things you need to do.

-1) In systemconfig.py you will need to change "PUT YOUR TOKEN IN" to the token of your discord bot surrounded by speechmarks. (e.g TOKEN = "MTEyNDQ0MDAxNTgyNTU1MTUxMg.Gl93Y3.rm35IwIzH6Licy9UCUKL-JiHu6kfxH6rQeaRvM") This can be found on [Discord's developer portal.](https://discord.com/developers/applications)
+1) In systemconfig.py you will need to change "PUT YOUR TOKEN HERE" to the token of your discord bot surrounded by speechmarks. (e.g TOKEN = "Your token here") This can be found on [Discord's developer portal.](https://discord.com/developers/applications)

 2) Once you have run the bot with your token and it has started with no errors, you will need to run a couple setup commands.
 These commands include /logs, /welcome, /setupblacklist
 Note these are important and a lot of the bots commands rely on them, yet you should only need to run them once.